NBA Betting Strategies: A Guide to NBA Bet Types & Events

 What to Know about NBA Total Points Markets

 Point totals can be a reliable NBA betting market, especially for new bettors.
 NBA teams' average point hauls tend to be relatively close.
-The average difference between points scored and conceded (the winning/losing margin) can tell us much about the betting landscape.
+The average difference between points scored and conceded (the winning/losing margin) can tell much about the betting landscape.

 Predicting mismatches is often the easiest way to start betting on total points in the NBA.
 Tighter contests tend to be more cautious and typically land under the total points markets for the same price.